schteppe/gpu-physics.js/README.md

 // A simple render loop can look like this: var prevTime;
-function render() {
+function render(time) {
+    requestAnimationFrame(render);

+    // Calculate time since last frame
+    var deltaTime = prevTime ? (time - prevTime) / 1000 : 0;
+    prevTime = time;

     // Update physics
-    var deltaTime = prevTime === undefined ?
-0 : (time - prevTime) / 1000;
     world.step( deltaTime );
-    prevTime = time;

-    // You can during runtime use textures from the world, they contain positions and rotations of all bodies
+    // Use textures from the world, they contain positions and rotations of all bodies.
-    // Note that you need to fetch these textures every frame, since they are swapped by the World every step. myCustomShaderMaterial.uniforms.bodyPositionTex.value = world.bodyPositionTexture;
+    // Note: you need to fetch these textures every frame from the World, since they are swapped by the World every step. myCustomShaderMaterial.uniforms.bodyPositionTex.value = world.bodyPositionTexture;
     myCustomShaderMaterial.uniforms.bodyQuaternionTex.value = world.bodyQuaternionTexture;

     // Render scene
     renderer.render( scene, camera );
 }
+requestAnimationFrame(render);
 ```

 ## Implementation